noise-lab/ddns/README.md

 ## Installation and Running the Proxy
 The proxy exists as a fork of dnscrypt-proxy, which we have tested on Debian Linux, MacOS and EdgeOS.
 At a high level, to begin using the proxy on Linux-like operating systems, users can perform the following steps:
 - Copy the binary and the desired configuration file to any folder.
-- If another DNS proxy is already running on your system and you don't wish to remove it (e.g., `dnsmasq`), you may need to modify the `listening_addresses` argument in your configuration file to use a different port, e.g., 5353.
+- If another DNS proxy is already running on your system and you don't wish to remove it (e.g., `dnsmasq`), you may need to modify the `listening_addresses` argument in your configuration file to use a different port and/or address.
 Once you've done so, update the upstream resolver for the proxy that is already running to the argument you specified in `listening_addresses`.
 - If another DNS proxy is *not* running, modify your network settings to use our proxy's listening address for the operating system's resolver.
 This can typically be done by modifying the file `/etc/resolv.conf`, but on MacOS, you may need to use the Network configuration panel.
 - In the folder you copied the binary to, run the proxy with `./dnscrypt-proxy -C <configuration_file>`

-On some operating systems, you may need to ensure that your DNS settings don't get overridden by the operating system.
-For more details--and to ensure that the proxy persists across system restarts--we refer the reader to the instructions for the following operating systems, substituting the mentioned binaries for [our binaries](https://github.com/noise-lab/multi-trr-public/tree/main/releases):
+Depending on which operating system you use, there are additional steps you may wish to perform.
+For example, on some operating systems, you may need to ensure that your DNS settings don't get overridden by the upstream network.
+Furthermore, you may wish to configure dnscrypt-proxy so that it boots upon system restart.
+For more details, we refer the reader to the upstream repository's instructions for the following operating systems, substituting the mentioned binaries for [our binaries](https://github.com/noise-lab/multi-trr-public/tree/main/releases):
 - [Linux](https://github.com/DNSCrypt/dnscrypt-proxy/wiki/Installation-linux)
 - [MacOS](https://github.com/DNSCrypt/dnscrypt-proxy/wiki/Installation-macOS)
 - [EdgeOS](https://github.com/DNSCrypt/dnscrypt-proxy/wiki/Installation-on-EdgeOS)